California to stop buying GM, Toyota and Fiat Chrysler vehicles over emissions fight | MarketScreener

 California purchased $69.2 million in vehicles from Ford over the three-year-period, $565,000 from Honda and none from the German automakers.

-The state also disclosed it will immediately no longer allow state agencies to buy sedans powered by an internal combustion engine, with exemptions for certain public safety vehicles.
+The state also disclosed it will immediately no longer allow state agencies to buy gasoline-powered sedans, with exemptions for certain public safety vehicles.

 California's vehicle rules have been adopted by 13 other states.